A short story is the ultimate close-up magic trick – a couple of thousand words to take you around the universe or break your heart. –Neil Gaiman

-Gianni Robert Silverberg
+Gianni by Robert Silverberg

 One of my longtime favorite short stories is the 1982 story Gianni by Robert Silverberg.
-This is time-travel story in which 18th century Italian composer Giovanni Pergolesi time slips to near future Los Angeles.
+This is a time-travel story in which 18th century Italian composer Giovanni Pergolesi time slips to near future Los Angeles.
 Pergolesi sets out to conquer the modern music business at any cost, joins a pop band, and falls into the familiar patterns that led to his premature death nearly three hundred years earlier.

 Fall into Fiction Short Story Contest